wbudic/PerlCNF/Specifications_For_CNF_ReadMe.md

 ## Mauling Explained

-1. Mauling refers to allowing for/or encountering inadequate script format of an CNF property.
+1. Mauling refers to allowing for/or encountering inadequate possible script format of an CNF property.
     1. These still should pass the parsers scrutiny and are not in most cases errors.
-    2. There are in general three part expected to an CNF property.
+    2. There are in general three parts expected for an CNF property.
         1. Tag name.
         2. Instruction.
         3. Value
     3. CNF property value tag turns the instruction the value, if the value is not separated from it.
     4. CNF only instructed, will try to parse the whole value to make multiple property value pairs.
         1. The newline is the separator for each on created.
+    5. Ver.
+2.8 of PerlCNF is the third third rewrite to boom and make this algorithm efficient.
 2. Example.
 Instruction is mauling value:

     ```perl